 And, always in that order.

-A potential client will only make a decision to buy, when they are good and ready – and that means, they need to *see* themselves enjoying the benefit of having bought your thing.
+A potential client will only make a decision to buy, when they are good and ready – and that means, they need to *see* themselves enjoying the benefit of having bought your solution.

 That’s the vision element of a sales process: getting to the point where they too see the vision that you have for them.